International Art & Craft Fair: SIAO (2012)

-SIAO (2014)
+SIAO (2014, postponed)

-The fourteenth meeting of the international Art and Craft Fair, Ouagadougou was to be held from 31 October through 9 November 2014.
+The fourteenth meeting of the international Art and Craft Fair, Ouagadougou was scheduled to be held from 31 October through 9 November 2014.
 The theme of the fair was "African craft industry, female entrepreneurship and social protection".
 However due to the 2014 Burkinabe uprising, this meeting was cancelled and rescheduled from October 28 to November 5, 2016.

 SIAO (2016)

 The fourteenth meeting of the international Art and Craft Fair, Ouagadougou was held from 28 October through 5 November 2016.
 The theme of the fair was "African craft industry, female entrepreneurship and social protection".

 SIAO (2018)

-The fithteenth meeting of the international Art and Craft Fair, Ouagadougou was held from 26 October through 4 November 2018.
-The theme of the fair was "African artisanry, markets’ requirements and technological development".
+The fifteenth meeting of the international Art and Craft Fair, Ouagadougou was held from 26 October through 4 November 2018.
+The theme of the fair was "African artisanry, markets' requirements and technological development".

-SIAO (2020)
+SIAO (2020, postponed)

-The sixteenth meeting of the international Art and Craft Fair, Ouagadougou was held from 29 October through 8 November 2020.
+The sixteenth meeting of the international Art and Craft Fair, Ouagadougou was scheduled to be held from 29 October through 8 November 2020.
 The theme of the fair was "African artisanry, a driver of development and factor of resilience of populations".
 However due to the COVID-19 outbreak, this meeting has been cancelled and rescheduled to be held from October 28 through November 6, 2022.